XinshuangZhao/Django-App/README.md

 Other Notes:<br/>
 •	It is HIGHLY suggested that you store your DDL and DML in some form of source control<br/>
 •	Highly suggested to use a website framework and language you are already familiar with.
-Most programming language<br/>
+Most programming language have connectivity to Oracle.<br/>